cvanelteren/splitboard/readme.md

 activate a  switch.
 Then as  economics got wind,  somehow we got used  to membrane  keyboards; virtually every  office in the  world   has  these  membrane  keyboards.
-Compared  to mechanical keyboards, membrane  keyboards feel more "mushy".
+Compared  to mechanical keyboards, membrane  keyboards feel more &ldquo;mushy&rdquo;.
-In contrast,  mechanical keyboards  may have  different feel based  on  the  springs  or  whether the  key  switch  has  a noticeable  "bump".
+In contrast,  mechanical keyboards  may have  different feel based  on  the  springs  or  whether the  key  switch  has  a noticeable  &ldquo;bump&rdquo;.
 They  can   be  clicky  or   not;  the possibility are wild now.

 A  few  years  ago  I started  following  the  subreddit  on